Off the Booze

 - Stupid alcohol-induced arguments with my husband.
 Those have been replaced by more intelligent, sobriety induced arguments (ha!).

-- The feeling of being a shit mother for drinking in front of my kids everyday (never to drunkenness – but to a slight steady buzz).
+- The feeling of being a terrible mother for drinking in front of my kids everyday (never to drunkenness – but to a slight steady buzz).
 How do you expect to teach children healthy coping mechanisms and a path to a happy life when you model alcohol as the solution for stress, anxiety and depression?
-If you think you can talk the talk but not walk the walk – you’re wrong.
+If you think you can talk the talk but not walk the walk – you are wrong.
 Kids see everything, and they are far more intuitive than you know.

 - Waking up every day with a puffy face and bags under my eyes.